 Our Law Office has over 35 years in dealing with these matters and can help families and individuals once an initial assessment has been completed.
 We can assist with Guardianship Applications, Substitute Decision Making packages and by preparing Powers of Attorney for Property and Personal Care.

 When executing a Power of Attorney document, a person can choose whom they want to act as their attorney, if the person has the capacity to make this decision.
 A guardianship application should be made when a loved one is incapable of making this decision and is therefore unable to execute a Power of Attorney.
 In a guardianship proceeding, it is the court that makes this decision.
-It is reasonable for parents who have been the primary caregivers for their disabled child, who cannot make any decisions for themself, to start contemplating whether they should pursue a guardianship application when he or she turns 18 years old and is recognized as an adult.
+It is reasonable for parents who have been the primary caregivers for their disabled child, who cannot make any decisions for themselves, to start contemplating whether they should pursue a guardianship application when he or she turns 18 years old and is recognized as an adult.
 A guardianship application will preserve their ability to continue making decisions that are in the best interests of their child.

 People with disabilities should be provided with accommodations and supports to ensure that that they are able to exercise their legal capacity to the greatest extent possible.
 Our Law Office assists families and individuals to manage their health care, property and financial decisions.
 Our office helps to determine what can be done for those who are mentally incompetent and to assist those who are currently competent and wish to plan for the future in case they become incompetent.